plexus/hexp/README.md

 Who is behind this
 ------------------

 Hexp is being actively developed by [Arne Brasseur](http://arnebrasseur.net).
-You can [supportme on Gittip!](https://www.gittip.com/plexus)
+You can [support me on Gittip!](https://www.gittip.com/plexus)